 Tell me that doesn’t sound intriguing?
-Well, I’m kinda hoping it does, because at this point there’s not much more information available on Owl Cave’s upcoming title.
+Well, I’m hoping it does, because at this point there’s not much more information available on Owl Cave’s upcoming title.
 Following in the footsteps of their February release, Richard & Alice, this time it’s going to be “something a bit less depressing”, which I’m sure fans will appreciate.
-Sad stories in video games do have their place, but for the most part I believe players would rather be left with a smile on their face than tears in their eyes.
+Sad stories in video games do have their place, but for the most part, I believe players would rather be left with a smile on their faces than tears in their eyes.
 Or am I alone in thinking that?

-While Location Services will be rooted in the adventure genre like Richard & Alice before it, at the same time Owl Cave mentions that we’ll see something less traditional this time, whatever that means?
+While Location Services will be rooted in the adventure genre like Richard & Alice before it, at the same time Owl Cave mentions that we’ll see something less traditional this time, whatever that means.
 After looking at the screenshots, my head is literally spinning with possibilities for this particular setup though.
 So here’s to hoping for plenty more details on the blog, sooner rather than later.